- Summary: Assemble, copy image to SD, boot from SD, configure VNC, use VNC for more configuration, configure port forwarding on router, backup

 sudo apt-get install gparted sudo gparted

-Update all packages (does not upgrade the OS to a next release) and reboot.
-Note: I got a big notice about updated certificates, and it asked me to press "q" to quit.
+From an ssh session to your raspi, update all packages (does not upgrade the OS to a next release) and reboot.
+Note: I got a big notice about updated certificates, and it asked me to press “q” to quit.
 I did.
 I assumed it was just to quit displaying the notice.

 sudo apt-get dist-upgrade sudo reboot